seejwy/skapi-doc/README.md

 ## Creating a service

 1. Register for an account at [skapi.com](https://www.skapi.com/signup).
-2. Log in and create a new service from your dashboard.
+2. Log in and create a new service from your [admin page](https://www.skapi.com/admin).

 ![How to create a service](/images/guide.gif)